 After more than a decade of decline, water levels in Lakes Michigan and Huron reached historic lows in 2013, impacting the economy and ecology of the region.
-Water levels have risen following the recent cold winter, wet spring, and cool summer of 2014, underscoring the dynamic nature of the Great Lakes system.
-The question of what to do about these changing levels becomes increasingly complex as one considers relatively stable water levels on the lower Lakes Erie and Ontario, contentious debate over engineering options, uncertainty about climate change impacts, and the wide range of affected stakeholders.
+Cooler and wetter conditions followed, resulting in the greatest two-year increase in water levels in recorded history, and underscoring the dynamic nature of the Great Lakes system.
+Determining what to do about these changing levels becomes increasingly complex as one considers relatively stable water levels on the lower Lakes Erie and Ontario, contentious debate over engineering options, uncertainty about climate change impacts, and the wide range of affected stakeholders.

 To help decision makers address the challenges and opportunities posed by Great Lakes water level variability, the Integrated Assessment Center and Water Center at the Graham Sustainability Institute initiated an Integrated Assessment (IA) which asks: